 Analyzing Snap's Unusual Options Activity

-On Wednesday, shares of Snap (NYSE:SNAP) saw unusual options activity.
-After the option alert, the stock price moved down to $49.61.
+Shares of Snap (NYSE:SNAP) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $54.12.

 - Trade Type: CALL